Indezine Logo

 Figure 5: Bring Forward option to be selected to bring the selected shape one layer above

-3. This moves the selected shape one layer up, as shown in Figure 6.
-Now the triangle is moved in front of the pentagon shape.
+3. This moves the selected shape one layer up, as shown in Figure 6, below.
+Now, the triangle is moved in front of the Pentagon shape.
+Repeat this process to place your selected object one layer above.

 4. Triangle shape moved one layer up